 Platforms like ZoomInfo, 6sense, Demandbase, and Terminus use intent data, predictive scoring, and account intelligence to help teams identify in-market buyers and move them through the funnel faster.
-But finding the right platform for your team and budget takes more than scanning feature lists.
-Here's what you need to know.

 Best Account-Based Marketing Platforms Compared

 Account-based marketing platforms help B2B teams target high-value accounts with data, intent signals, and multi-channel campaigns.
 The right platform depends on your priorities: data quality, predictive analytics, advertising reach, or web personalization.
-Here's how the top platforms stack up.
+Here's how the top platforms stack up:

 Platform | Key Differentiator | Best For |